XiaozhanYang/c-tutorial-examples/README.md

 # c-tutorial-examples
-Some examples showcase the different parts of C programming language.
+Some examples that showcase the different parts of C programming language.